BugByte14/BugByte14/README.md

 ### `$ whoami`

-#### I am William Richards, a graduate student finishing his master's degree in computer science 🖥️.
-Additionally, I am working as a DevOps analyst at UMRF Ventures with a focus on process automation and resource optimization.
+#### I am William Richards.
+A tech enthusiast with a master's in computer science 🖥️.
+Currently, I am working as a Systems Analytics Shift Lead at UMRF Ventures with a focus on process automation and resource optimization.

 ### `$ ls -l projects`